bli1/bli1.github.io/_pages/about.md

 and workshops of the deep learning area.
 Besides exceptional research, he is passionate about developing new ideas and projects by leveraging state-of-the-art deep learning methodologies.
 He is research-oriented with a strong background in computer algorithms and programming.
+His paper has won the best student paper award (IEEE BIOMETRICS COUNCIL, 2019)